mathspp/mathspp/pages/02.blog/04.til/128.matching-prefixes-and-suffixes-with-regex/item.md

 By combining `\b` and `\B` at the beginning or end of a pattern, you get to match standalone words, prefixes, suffixes, and infixes!

-The table below shows some examples of sentences that all contain the substring `"legal"`.
+The table below shows some examples of sentences that all contain the substring `"legal"` along the rows.
 The columns show whether different patterns that use the special characters `\b` and `\B` would match against those sentences.

 | | `r"legal"` | `r"\blegal\b"` | `r"\blegal\B"` | `r"\Blegal\b"` | `r"\Blegal\B"` |